hedyhli/meta-ring/README.md

 page](https://seirdy.one/meta/).

-A huge thank you to [Eric Bailey](https://ericwbailey.website/) and the [a11y webring](https://a11y-webring.club), from which this project built scratch using Lume and Deno instead of 11ty and npm.
+A huge thank you to [Eric Bailey](https://ericwbailey.website/) and the [a11y webring](https://a11y-webring.club), from which this project was built from scratch using Lume and Deno instead of 11ty and npm.